-Two lines are drawn at right angles to the goal line, 1.2 m from the inside of each goalpost.
+Two lines are drawn at right angles to the goal line, 1.2 0.2 m from the inside of each goalpost for KidSize and 0.7 m for AdultSize.
 These lines extend into the field of play for a distance of 1 m and are joined by a line drawn parallel with the goal line.
 The area bounded by these lines and the goal line is the goal area.